kineticdata/react-kinetic-core/docs/API.md

 ### Promises

-The API functions, with the exception of helpers such as `SubmissionsAPI.SubmissionSearch`, all return promises.
+The API functions, with the exception of helpers such as `CoreAPI.SubmissionSearch`, all return promises.

 Here's an example of retrieving a list of teams:

 ```
-TeamsAPI.fetchTeams().then(
+CoreAPI.fetchTeams().then(
   ({ serverError, teams }) => {
     serverError ?
       dispatch(actions.setErrors(serverError)) :